-This title is split into two sections that cover both dry and liquid cargoes.
-Cargo Notes provides key points and summaries on all relevant Legislation and Codes and an Operational Overview for all of the main cargo types, from Bulk Carriers, RoRos, Reefers and Containers through to Tankers and Liquefied Gas Carriers.
+Split into two sections covering both dry and liquid and gas cargoes, Cargo Notes provides key points and summaries on all relevant Legislation and Codes and an Operational Overview for all of the main cargo types, from Bulk Carriers, RoRos, Reefers and Containers through to Tankers and Liquefied Gas Carriers.

 To access the eBook, you need to install our free Windows eBook Reader.

 Standalone eBooks are supplied with 1 licence + 1 backup and are not transferable between platforms.

 Remote Desktop Services (Terminal Services) and virtual environments are not supported.

 The Windows eBook Reader works with Windows XP or later OS (but not Windows RT).

 The Cloud (online) eBooks use Microsoft Silverlight browser plugin to deliver the best possible reading experience with the ability to work in offline mode.

 It is an annual subscription service (i.e. each eBook is purchased for 1 year of use).